 Road condition advisories for JBER are:

-Green: Roads are clear of snow and ice and dry.
-Drivers will comply with normal vehicle operating procedures and posted speed limits.
+Green: Roads are clear and dry.
+Comply with normal vehicle operating procedures and posted speed limits.
+Motorcycles may operate on JBER.

 Red: It has been determined that roads may be hazardous due to snow, ice, or reduced visibility.
-Drivers will exercise caution and must reduce speeds by 10 miles per hour below the posted speed limit.
+Drivers will exercise caution and reduce speeds by 10 miles per hour below the posted speed limit.
+Motorcycles may not operate on JBER.

 Road conditions will be posted at all gates and will be displayed on the JBER website, and Facebook.
 In addition, the base installed electronic road condition signs at various locations to keep on-base drivers aware of the current road conditions.